 More details on objects' alternative names can be found at Star Names .

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the giant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 22 Puppis, the location is 08h 22m 46.87 and -13d03` 16.8 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 22 Puppis, the location is 08h 22m 46.87 and -13° 03` 16.8 .

 22 Puppis has an apparent magnitude of 6.13 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of 0.63 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.63.
-Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of 0.63 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 The star's Galacto-Centric Distance is 7,470.00 Parsecs or 24,364.40 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.

 The time it will take to travel to this star is dependent on how fast you are going.
 U.G. has done some calculations as to how long it will take going at differing speeds.
 A note about the calculations, when I'm talking about years, I'm talking non-leap years only (365 days).